Home > Keeping your cool > How to Prevent Uneven Cooling in a Walk-In Cooler

 At its core, a walk-in cooler is designed to keep a steady, cool temperature throughout the entire space.
 This is only possible with good air circulation.
 The system’s fans are built to move cold air continuously, creating a cycle that picks up heat from your products and the surrounding air, carries it back to the evaporator coils to be cooled, and then sends it back out.
 If this cycle is interrupted, the system can’t work correctly.
 It’s like trying to cool a whole house with a fan that only points at one wall; some areas will be comfortable while others remain warm.

-How Cold Air Should Distribute
+How Cold Air is Supposed to Move

 In a perfectly functioning walk-in, cold air flows out from the evaporator unit and spreads evenly across the ceiling.
 It then travels down the walls and across the floor before being pulled back into the unit to be re-chilled.
 This circular pattern ensures that every item, from the boxes in the back corner to the containers near the door, receives the same amount of cold air.
 The goal is to eliminate temperature variations, creating a stable environment where your inventory is safely preserved.
 When everything is organized correctly, this distribution happens naturally and efficiently.

-What Causes Hot Spots and Dead Zones
+The Real Cause of Hot Spots and Dead Zones

 Hot spots and dead zones are areas within your cooler that don’t get enough cold air.
 The most common cause is simple: blocked airflow.
 This happens when you stack boxes too close to the evaporator unit, blocking the fans and coils.
 It also occurs when you pack the cooler too tightly from wall to wall, leaving no room for air to move around your inventory.
 When airflow is blocked, the cooler has to run longer to try and reach the set temperature, which wastes energy and puts extra strain on the equipment.
 Regular professional checks as part of a service maintenance program can help identify and correct these issues.